Swiss chalet

 The New Glarus Hotel Restaurant

-As you arrive in New Glarus, turning onto Main Street you’ll be greeted by a large, wooden building with Swiss flags that makes it look just like you’re in Switzerland!
+As you arrive in New Glarus, turning onto Main Street, you’ll be greeted by a large, wooden building with Swiss flags that makes it look just like you’re in Switzerland!
 It’s the New Glarus Hotel Restaurant, an icon of the town for many years.
-While you can’t actually stay at this “hotel” anymore, this is the place you’ll want to go for some good fondue, dancing and live music.
+Unfortunately, this beautiful building was a casualty of the lack of tourism in 2020 and went out of business.
+What’s below is what it was like in the past.

 Fondue and menu